benallfree/xg/README.md

 # X Games 🎮

-A Chrome extension that enables X (Twitter) communities to embed and manage interactive games directly in their feeds.
+A Chrome extension that enables interactive games to be played directly in X (Twitter) feeds.

 > ⚠️ **BETA**: X Games is currently in Beta.
 Install the latest release from [GitHub Releases](https://github.com/benallfree/xg/releases):
 >